10 Best Computer Science Competitions for High School Students

 Eligibility: Must be a middle school or high school student.
 Students in JROTC programs each have their own division.

 Prize: Scholarship money (exact amount varies).
-Top teams will have all expenses covered for the final round in Maryland.
+The top teams will have all expenses covered for the final round in Maryland.

-There is a registration fee of $205 for Open Division high school teams with discounts for early registration by July 1, 2023.
+Registration: Registration opens in April and closes on October 5.
+There is a registration fee of $205 for Open Division high school teams, with discounts for early registration by July 1.

 CyberPatriot's National Youth Cyber Defense Competition is the world's largest cybersecurity competition and is open to all schools and approved youth organizations.

-The competition puts teams of high school and middle school students in the position of newly hired IT professionals tasked with managing the network of a small company.
+The competition puts teams of high school and middle school students in the position of newly hired IT professionals tasked with managing a small company's network.
 Through a series of online competition rounds, teams are given a set of virtual operating systems and are tasked with finding and fixing cybersecurity vulnerabilities while maintaining critical services.
+To learn more about this competition, check out our complete guide here.

 Location: Virtual

-Eligibility: Must identify as female and be between 8 and 18 years old (there are divisions for different age groups).
-All students must identify as female, trans, nonbinary or gender nonconforming.
-Students who are assigned male at birth and self-identify as male cannot enter the competition.
+Eligibility: Must be between 8 and 18 years old (there are divisions for different age groups).
+All students must identify as female, trans, nonbinary, or gender nonconforming.
 Teams are composed of 1 to 5 students.
 Students can only join 1 team.
 There is no limit on the number of mentors per team.

 Prize: Awards of up to $30,000 are available in cash and prizes.

-Competition dates: Submission deadline is April 18, 2023.
+Competition dates: The submission deadline is April 18.
 Please see the schedule here.

-Every year, girls across the globe step up to solve problems in their community with technology through Technovation Girls.
+Every year, girls across the globe solve problems in their community with technology through Technovation Girls.
 More than 39,000 girls from over 100 countries have created apps to solve community problems.

 Location: Hosted in different cities every year.